krishik1995/ETL-AWS-SQS-PostgreSQL/README.md

                    varchar for simple storage allowing more flexibility for the data analysts/scientists to perform their transformations in the later stages.
 - **Data Source**: Assumed that the main source of data is the AWS SQS service simulated by Localstack in a Docker environment.
 - **Data Volume**: Assumed that data volume is moderate and doesn't require immediate parallel processing or streaming solutions.
-- **Environment Variables**: Assumed that necessary environment variables are provided through Docker and Docker-Compose configurations.
-- **AES Encryption**: Assumed that AES encryption is used specifically for IP and device ID masking.